Updated: June 14, 2018

 - Call an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
 This is not what we recommend.

-The best option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+The most straightforward option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
 New AC equipment will also be more efficient and present you superior comfort, helping to reduce your energy costs.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
-Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what you can do.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, we can help.
+Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what you can do.

 The good news

-While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+While making the move to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
 These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.